 Training Modules for Aged Care workers

-Five modules are available for completion as part of the Department of Health’s eLearning program for Aged Care workers.
+Five modules are available for completion as part of the Department of Health and Aged Care’s eLearning program for Aged Care workers.
 The training includes Personal Safety, Families and Visitors, Outbreak Management and PPE.

 Covid – 19 Advice for Older people including Retirement Villages and Residential Care Facilities

-A fact sheet providing information and advice to operators of retirement villages South Australia outlining measures operators should take to reduce Covid-19 risks can be found here:Department of Health – advice for older people
+A fact sheet providing information and advice to operators of retirement villages South Australia outlining measures operators should take to reduce Covid-19 risks can be found here:Department of Health and Aged Care – advice for older people

 For Older Persons and Residents, SA Health has a dedicated Older Persons Covid-19 support line to provide information and support to older people, their families and carers.